thasviya/mayaserver/README.md

 tcp        0      0 127.0.0.1:5656          0.0.0.0:*               LISTEN      -
 tcp6       0      0 :::22                   :::*                    LISTEN      -

-# sudo will display the PID details
+# Using sudo will display the PID details
 $ sudo netstat -tnlp

 Active Internet connections (only servers)